 Yes, if competition is the only factor in your pricing – this may get a bit uncomfortable.

-While, there is a hard number for handmade products – digital products are priced a lot differently.
-Think about it. with digital products, you have very little expense except the time you put into creating it and any incidentals like software (or in my case, props for photos).
-In comparison, a handmade or physical product has real and tangible costs from the material you use to make it to the time you put in to make it, and then don’t forget about delivery, whole sale pricing strategies, your markup, and etc. This is not what we are talking about.
+While there is a hard number for handmade products – digital products are priced a lot differently.
+Think about it. with digital products, you have very little expense except for the time you put into creating it and any incidentals like software (or in my case, props for photos).
+In comparison, a handmade or physical product has real and tangible costs from the material you use to make it to the time you put in to make it, and then don’t forget about delivery, wholesale pricing strategies, your markup, and etc. This is not what we are talking about.

 For the purpose of this discussion, we’re not talking about handmade products.
 Yeah, you probably can use some of these principles for handmade products, but these are really going to apply to you if you are a digital maker of info-products, eBooks, online courses, graphics, and etc.